The True Costs of a Startup Failing

 For the people behind the startup, it’s a difficult position.
 They need the money to make their idea work.
 They want access to the resources the investors would provide.
 But they don’t want to lose control of their “baby”.
 Unfortunately, if they want to find success, they often have to take that risk.
 This can often lead to an adversarial culture between the two sides.

 You may wonder why VC firms exist, given how often startups fail.
 The reason is that other 10% of the time when they don’t fail.
 When a startup is successful, it will often sell for tens or hundreds of millions of dollars.
-One article I came across states that the average successful startup sells for nearly $200 million.
-For a VC that put in an average of about $2-$5 million, that’s a huge profit that more than makes up for the other 90% failing.
+One article I came across states that the average successful startup sells for nearly $$200 million.
+For a VC that put in an average of about $2 to $5 million, that’s a huge profit that more than makes up for the other 90% failing.
 That’s why they do it.

 When It All Goes Wrong